-EAR-19 - Observation and Assessment in 3 units Early Childhood Education CSU (C-ID ECE 200)
+EAR-19 - Observation and Assessmentin 3 units

+Early Childhood Education

+CSU (C-ID ECE 200)

+Prerequisite: None.

+The community and the construction of a construction of

-This course focuses on the appropriate use of a variety of assessment and observation strategies to document child development and behavior.
+The appropriate use of a variety of assessment and observation strategies to document child development and behavior.
 Child observations will be conducted and analyzed.
 54 hours lecture.